 Do you know that we flush 27,000 trees down our toilets every day?
-Also, manufacturers use an estimate of 37 gallons of water to make a roll of toilet paper.
-In a world where we continue to deplete our natural resources, and the earth suffers from environmental degradation, it is easy to see why our toilet paper use encroaches on our natural environment.
-What can we do to reduce the environmental impact of our daily movements and why should we give toilet paper alternatives more than a passing thought?
+Also, manufacturers use an estimated 37 gallons of water to make a roll of toilet paper.
+In a world where we continue to deplete our natural resources and the earth suffers from environmental degradation, it is easy to see why our toilet paper use encroaches on our natural environment.
+What can we do to reduce the environmental impact of our daily movements, and why should we give toilet paper alternatives more than a passing thought?

-In this article, we will look at the history of toilet paper, cultures that don't use toilet paper, as well as a list of various toilet paper alternatives you can choose from.
+In this article, we will look at the history of toilet paper, cultures that don't use toilet paper, as well as a list of various alternatives you can choose from.

 When exactly was toilet paper invented?
 While findings are not exact, archaeologists have found that toilet paper dates as far back as the 6th century in China.
 The first toilet paper created in 1391 served the Chinese emperor and his family only.
 It wasn't until the late nineteenth century that toilet paper became widely manufactured and used widely.